SwarnadeepDeb/Git-Tutorial/README.txt

 6. `git rm --cached <file>` -> this command is used to bring back the file from the staging area to the working area.
 7. `Repository Area` -> This area contains the details of all your previous registered version.
 And the files in this area git already manages them and knows there version history.
 8. `commit` -> Commit is a particular version of the project.
 It captures a snapshot fo the project's staged changes and creates a version out of it.
-9. `git commit` -> registers staging changes to a commit.
+9. `git commit -m "commit message"` -> registers staging changes to a commit.
 10. `git log` -> List down all the commits of the reposatory.
 11. `git restore <file>` -> It removes all the files changes from the staging area to be commited.
 12. `git restore --staged <file>` -> It removes file changes from the staging area to the working area.
+13. Diff between git remove and git restore
+Ans:- If we want to remove whole file to the untracked state, then do git rm, otherwise if we just want to the changes to be moved in working area or staging area then we do git restore.
+14. `git diff commit1 commit2` -> gives the difference of all the file changes between two file commits.